transloadit/uppy/ARCHITECTURE.md

 #### update()

 Gets called when state changes and `updateAll()` is called from Core.
 Checks if a DOM element (tree) has been created with a reference for it stored in plugin’s `this.el`.
-If so, crates a new element (tree) `const newEl = this.render(currentState)` for current plugin and then calls `yo.update(this.el, newEl)` to effectively update the existing element to match the new one (morphdom is behind that).
+If so, creates a new element (tree) `const newEl = this.render(currentState)` for current plugin and then calls `yo.update(this.el, newEl)` to effectively update the existing element to match the new one (morphdom is behind that).

 All together now: